 However, when elevated levels of fibrinogen are present in the body (because this signals there’s also too much fibrin and thrombin in the body) it can damage the sensitive myelin sheath in nerve cells.

-Some research has shown certain phytonutrients in sweet potatoes can help reduce excess fibrinogen which has the possibility of helping fight diseases like multiple sclerosis.
+Some research has shown certain phytonutrients in sweet potatoes can help reduce excess fibrinogen which has the possibility of helping fight diseases.

 4. They’re high in many macro nutrients: